 Never do these things if you want to be frugal.

 Want to be frugal?
 Great!
 So do I!
-Here is a list of what NOT to do if you want to live a frugal life.
+Here is a list of things frugal people don’t do.

 I hope it will help inspire you to make a few changes in your life….or maybe you already don’t do them all!